Posted on November 26, 2014

 Until next time we hope you have an opportunity to notice and enjoy nature in your neighborhood.

-Category: autumn color, birding in central ohio, Central Ohio Nature, Central Ohio Parks, Griggs Park, Hoover Park, Ohio Nature, photography, Scioto River, waterfowl Tagged: Brown Creeper, Canon G11, Canon T3i, Chickadee, Dark-eyed Junco, Golden-crowned Kinglet, Great Blue Heron, Olympus E620, Panasonic FZ150, Red-tailed Hawk
+Category: Birding in Ohio, Central Ohio Nature, Central Ohio Parks, Hoover Park, Ohio Nature, photography, Scioto River, waterfowl Tagged: Brown Creeper, Canon G11, Canon T3i, Chickadee, Dark-eyed Junco, Golden-crowned Kinglet, Great Blue Heron, Olympus E620, Panasonic FZ150, Red-tailed Hawk

 Posted on October 29, 2014